What are the Requirements to Sign Up for a Credit Card?

 Not everyone can sign up for a credit card and get approved.
 Depending on the credit card issuer, there are a number of eligibility criteria you’ll have to meet to be considered.
 Here are four examples:

-- Age: First, you need to be old enough to get a credit card.
+First, you need to be old enough to get a credit card.
 The federal Credit CARD Act of 2009 mandates that if you’re under 21, you will need to have an independent income to get approved for your own credit card account.
 There are also student rewards cards, like the Discover it® Student Card, for young adults who qualify.
 In most cases, you must be at least 18 years old to open your own credit card account.

-- Low Debt: Credit card issuers want to know how much debt you have so they can evaluate whether your debt is manageable at your income level.
+Credit card issuers want to know how much debt you have so they can evaluate whether your debt is manageable at your income level.
 A good rule of thumb is to use only a small percentage of your available credit—which is measured by your credit utilization ratio.
-If you already have a credit card or line of credit or loans under your name, you may want to try paying down your existing debts before applying for new credit cards.
+If you already have a credit card or another line of credit or loans under your name, you may want to try paying down your existing debts before applying for new credit cards.

-- Credit Score: Credit card issuers evaluate your credit history and the likelihood you’ll be able to pay your bills by looking at your credit score.
+Credit card issuers evaluate your credit history and the likelihood you’ll be able to pay your bills by looking at your credit score.
 If you have never had a credit card or taken out a loan before, you might not have any credit history.

 Credit score requirements for first-time cardmembers

 With each credit application, a credit card company assesses your complete financial picture—including your credit report, income, expenses, and other criteria—and decides whether to extend you an offer based on that full picture.
+So, if you’ve responsibly managed other forms of credit in the past, you may qualify.

 But if you’re starting out with no credit history at all, you may be a risk in the eyes of the credit card issuer because it can’t gauge your ability to make payments on time.
 The good news is that you have options to build your credit profile.